Off-Season Hours: August-April

 Our lavender is planted on long rows with white weed fabric protecting our raised mounds.
 Please stay on the pathways between the lavender rows and see one of our staff before cutting any lavender and only cut lavender that is available to cut that day!

-Lavender typically blooms in late May, peaks in June, and continues through summer and possibly to early September.
+Lavender typically blooms in late May, peaks in June, and continues with small pops of purple on some varieties through summer and possibly to early September.

 Lavender is an evergreen, so it is quite beautiful during the fall and winter months.
-Our farm is smoke-free, and we provide receptacles for your garbage, so please help us to keep our farm clean and healthy.
-If you have any questions regarding your visit, please see our “Frequently Asked Questions” tab, or email us at: firstname.lastname@example.org.
+Our farm is smoke-free, and we do ask that whatever you bring into the farm you bring out- including your garbage!
+Please help us to keep our farm clean and healthy.
+If you have any questions regarding your visit, please see our “Frequently Asked Questions” tab, or email us at: email@example.com.
 We look forward to welcoming you to our family lavender farm!

 In the words of Thomas Jefferson: